 Many customers are surprised to learn that cold temperatures can cause some common ice maker problems.
 Although an ice machine chill water to form ice, if the air or incoming water falls below 45 degrees Fahrenheit, it can cause several problems like extended harvest times, freeze-ups, and cracked water lines.

 Problems stemming from cold weather can result in a paid service call.
-To avoid extra costs and hassles, you can follow a few best practices during the cold winter months.
+To avoid an ice maker freeze up, you can follow a few best practices during the cold winter months.

 Extended Harvest Times